 Korea – Notary Public for Educational Qualifications and Apostille (아포스티유)

-Notary public services and apostille for Australian Education Qualifications used in Korea
+Notary public services and apostille for Australian Educational Qualifications used in Korea

-In many cases, our clients require our notary public services and an apostille to apply for further studies or for employment in Korea, especially if they studied in a primary or secondary school, or a private tertiary institution in Australia.
-So whatever the reason may be, if you are studying in Australia but have studied in Australia, but you are now intending to travel to, study in or work in Korea, you should consider whether your educational qualifications and your academic records need to be notarised and stamped with an apostille.
-It is possible that without an apostille, your documents may not be acceptable or recognised in Korea.
+In many cases, our clients require our notary public services and an apostille to apply for further studies or for employment in Korea, especially if they studied in a primary or secondary school or a private tertiary institution in Australia.
+So whatever the reason, if you are studying in or have studied in Australia, but you are now intending to travel to Korea for further study or work, you should consider whether your educational qualifications, degrees, transcripts and your academic records must be notarised and stamped with an apostille.
+It is possible that without an apostille, your documents may not be accepted or recognised in Korea.

 If you are planning on returning to Korea and you know you need an apostille, then consider making your arrangements for notarisation and the apostille while you are still in Australia and before you return.
 Normal processing times for the apostille are least 7 days, and if there are complications or delays it could take even longer.
 Do not leave this until just before you travel.
 There will not be enough time for your documents to be notarised and stamped with an apostille and there are no exceptions to the processing times, especially with DFAT.

 What happens if you do not follow these requirements?